openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 .. attention::

-    Selecting **Saved Sepal Recipe** may cause the following error at the final stage of your classification:
+    Selecting **Saved SEPAL recipe** may cause the following error at the final stage of your classification:

     .. code-block:: console